Foundations of Descriptive and Inferential Statistics: Bivariate methods of statistical data analysis: testing for association

 \chapter{Bivariate methods of statistical data analysis: testing for association}

-\lb{ch13} Recognising patterns of regularity in the variability of data sets for given (observable) variables, and explaining them in terms of {\bf causal relationships} in the context of a suitable {\bf theoretical model}, is one of the main objectives of any empirical scientific discipline; see, e.g., Penrose (2004)~\ct{pen2004}.
-Causal relationships are viewed as intimately related to {\bf interactions} between objects or agents of the physical or/and of the social kind.
-A {\em necessary condition\/} on the way of theoretically fathoming causal relationships is to establish empirically the existence of significant {\bf statistical associations} between the variables in question.
-The possibility of replication of observational or experimental results of this kind, when given, lends strong support in favour of this idea.
-Regrettably, however, the existence of causal relationships between two variables {\em cannot\/} be established with absolute certainty by empirical means; compelling theoretical arguments need to take over.
-Causal relationships between variables imply an unambiguous distinction between {\bf independent variables} and {\bf dependent variables}.
-In the following, we will discuss the principles of the simplest three inferential statistical methods within the frequentist framework providing empirical checks of the aforementioned necessary condition in the {\bf bivariate case}.
+\lb{ch13} Recognising patterns of regularity in the variability of data sets for given (observable) statistical variables, and explaining them in terms of \textbf{causal relationships} in the context of a suitable \textbf{theoretical model}, is one of the main objectives of any empirical scientific discipline, and thus motivation for corresponding \textbf{research}; see, e.g., Penrose (2004)~\ct{pen2004}.
+Causal relationships are intimately related to \textbf{interactions} between objects or agents of the physical or/and of the social kind.
+A \textit{necessary} (though not sufficient) \textit{condition} on the way to theoretically fathoming causal relationships is to establish empirically the existence of significant \textbf{statistical associations} between the variables in question. \textbf{Replication} of positive observational or experimental results of this kind, when accomplished, yields strong support in favour of this idea.
+Regrettably, however, the existence of causal relationships between two statistical variables \textit{cannot} be established with absolute certainty by empirical means; compelling theoretical arguments need to stand in.
+Causal relationships between statistical variables imply an unambiguous distinction between \textbf{independent variables} and \textbf{dependent variables}.
+In the following, we will discuss the principles of the simplest three inferential statistical methods within the \textbf{frequentist framework}, each associated with specific \textbf{null hypothesis significance tests}, that provide empirical checks of the aforementioned necessary condition in the \textbf{bivariate case}.

-\section{Correlation analysis and linear regression}
+\section{\href{https://www.youtube.com/watch?v=aLcTqycIXgU}{Correlation analysis and linear regression}}

 \lb{sec:correl}